darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 1. Simply press any button on controller and it will reconnect to BlueRetro.

-# 6 - Switch Pro & Joycon Pairing Guide
+# 6 - Switch Pairing Guide

 ## 6.1 - First pairing